-- Support the creation of up to 40,000 new energy jobs in industrial heartlands across the UK
+- Support the creation of up to 40,000 new energy jobs in industrial heartlands across the UK.

-- Cut UK emissions by 60 million tonnes, with 15 million tonnes of reductions from industry production by 2030 – the equivalent of annual emissions from 90% of the UK’s homes
+- Cut UK emissions by 60 million tonnes.
+With 15 million tonnes of reductions from industry production by 2030 – the equivalent of annual emissions from 90% of the UK’s homes.

-- Kickstart hydrogen here in the UK, building a platform to provide an alternative for heating, heavy industry, and transport
+- Kickstart hydrogen here in the UK, building a platform to provide an alternative for heating, heavy industry, and transport.

-- Reduce reliance on imported oil and gas – and be accountable for associated emissions
+- Reduce reliance on imported oil and gas – and be accountable for associated emissions.

-Our industry and COP26
+Our industry and COP27

-Our blueprint for success, Roadmap 2035
+Our blueprint for success: Roadmap 2035

 Understanding emissions reduction

-Achieving Net Zero together
+Achieving net zero together

-The Roadmap sets clear goals for our industry and the activities required to support activity that promotes innovation, improvements in safety and builds a diverse and inclusive workforce.
-All of which are required for us to meet the UK’s net zero targets.
+The Roadmap sets clear goals for our industry.
+For example, the activities required support activities that promote innovation, improve safety, and build a diverse and inclusive workforce.
+All of these are necessary for us to meet the UK’s net-zero targets.

 Oil and gas in our everyday lives